 Ask Yoast series

-Check out our must read articles about Shop SEO
+Check out our must read articles about eCommerce SEO

 Want to know the basics of product page SEO?
 Learn about structured data for your products?
 We listed 5 things you can do to improve your pages now.

 Your shop category page is probably more important for your online shop than your product page, when it comes to SEO.
 Optimize that page!